-Travel is always an adventure, but making it a positive language learning experience as you navigate and use your new language skills requires planning, practice and a positive attitude.
+Traveling to Japan will be an adventure, but making it a positive language learning experience as you navigate and use your new Japanese skills requires planning, practice and a positive attitude.

-The point of travel, after all, is to have a good time and get home safely.
+The point of travel, after all, is to have a good time and explore the culture.

 Why Should I Learn Japanese While Traveling?

 Congratulations on making the decision to go to the true testing ground of your Japanese language skills!
 In case you were wondering about the awesome effects traveling has on learning Japanese, take a look at these babies:

 - Learn Authentic Language.
 The whole point of learning Japanese is of course to be able to use the Japanese and the best place for this is the place of origination.
 You’ll be in the exact environment where the Japanese language has been (and is currently being) shaped.
 With heavy historical influences from China and modern Western influences, Japan is culturally and linguistically fascinating.

 - Meet Native Speakers.
 Of course!
 This one’s basically a freebie.
 There are more than 120 million people in Japan.
 Most will have been born and grown up in Japan.
 Take advantage of all the native speakers in their home territory to practice your Japanese.
 It’s literally a captive audience.
 As a 外国人(がいこくじん – foreigner), they’ll be interested in you too!

 - Soak Up Culture and Learn New Words.
 Once you’re in Japan, the language will pop out at you.
 Your mind will unconsciously pick up on things, and it’s much easier to be in the language when it’s 24/7 and everywhere.
 The feedback loop is complete because everywhere you turn it’s culturally Japanese and you have no choice but 参加する (さんかする – to participate).